-You can receive United States dollars with a Payoneer account (you can sign up for an account here).
+You can receive United States dollars with a Payoneer account (you can sign up for an account here, my referral link).
 You can also get a debit card for spending that money in United States dollars.

 I put it off for years but I now have a Payoneer account attached to my UnionBank of the Philippines (UBP) account.
 (My PayPal account is already attached to it.)
 I didn’t have much of choice, as I’ll explain.

 Had I thought about Payoneer when it happened, it wouldn’t have been an issue.
 I had my AdSense payments going to the same account as the direct deposit payments for my military pension, Philippine National Bank (PNB).
 It’s a dollar account.
 Something happened during the automated transaction about a month ago and the payment failed to reach the bank.
 Consequently, Google removed that bank account as a payment method (I don’t know why they didn’t just resubmit the transaction).